 In addition this dashboard would be complete if we could aggregate you’re entire financial performance down to a single, mother of all, financial performance number.
 One elegant way of performing this type of analysis is through something that in the business world is referred to as ROE (Return on Equity) analysis.

-ROE analysis is a timeless and powerful way to determine how a much “bang” a business generates for each investor “buck” put into it.
+ROE analysis is a timeless and powerful way to determine how much “bang” a business generates for each investor “buck” invested.
 Your finances are, mathematically, no less amenable to ROE analysis than a business.
 Therefore the power of ROE analysis can be put to immediate use on your finances.

 If you don’t already know about ROE analysis I would suggest you read these articles:

 - If you want to do a deeper dive the Wikipedia Article is good.

 In it’s most distilled form your Personal ROE formula is just:

 Note: ‘Savings’ refers to yearly savings

 The nature and quality of your ROE depend on three key levers:

 I have renamed two of these key levers for Personal ROE as follows:

 The renaming helps everything make more sense from a personal finance point of view but the concepts are all the same.